goodmorningcoffee/BlueprintParser_OS/README.md

   - CSI tagging: tag all CSI codes in the drawings
   - OpenCV tools for extracting shapes and visual information
   - Auto name Sheets / Drawing numbers
   - Network graph engine: build nodes and edges between sheets in a project and between projects in a portfolio.

+ See all features and more in the BlueprintParser docs, link up top.

 ### Current YOLO Classes
 There are two general categories: "discrete and spatial" classes.